pinugit/fastTyper/README.md

 ## Anyone who want to run the app( will upload to a domain eventually)

-1. First clone this repo (duh!!!!)
+1. First clone this repo and
+    install node.js (duh!!)
 2. Then run :
 ```bash
 npm i